vickmuir/Backup/index.md

 ## Accessing WebCentralControl (WebCC) for EVault Backup

 WebCentralControl (WebCC) is the client that is used to interact with any EVault backup service that is offered by {{site.data.keyword.BluSoftlayer_full}}.
-WebCC is a browser-based client that runs on our private network and allows full control of any EVault backup service, including configuration and restores.
+WebCC is a browser-based client that runs on the {{site.data.keyword.BluSoftlayer_full}} private network and allows full control of any EVault backup service, including configuration and restores.
 Follow these steps to access WebCC for EVault backup.

-1. Access the Private Network over VPN. <br/>
-    **Note**: WebCC can't be accessed over the public network.
+1. Access the Private Network over VPN.<br/>**Note**: WebCC can't be accessed over the public network.
 A VPN connection must be established first.
 2. Access the EVault backup storage screen in the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.
 3. Click anywhere on the row for the wanted EVault backup to expand the view.
 4. Click **WebCC Login** to start the WebCC client in your browser.